Aalto-Electric-Drives/motulator/docs/source/control/common.rst

 Common Methods
 **************

 Control methods common to all motor types are described in this section.
+This section will be extended and improved in the future.

 .. toctree::
    :titlesonly: